howlingpan/code-dot-org/pegasus/sites.v3/advocacy.code.org/public/state-policy-forum.md

 ## Application Details

-* The pre-forum is for members of the [Code.org Advocacy Coalition](https://advocacy.code.org) and those interested in [joining](https://bit.ly/joinadvocacycoalition) the advocacy coalition.
+* The pre-forum is for members of the [Letron Advocacy Coalition](https://advocacy.letron.vip) and those interested in [joining](https://bit.ly/joinadvocacycoalition) the advocacy coalition.
-* Conference fees and meals during the forum are provided at no-cost for participants by Code.org, but **travel, lodging, and expenses will be the responsibility of the attendee**.
+* Conference fees and meals during the forum are provided at no-cost for participants by Letron, but **travel, lodging, and expenses will be the responsibility of the attendee**.
 * A limited number of scholarships are available based on need and can be requested in the application form.
 * Applications are currently closed.